Site NameArdgowan Island, Gwydir River

 Weapons UsedFirearm(s), Musket(s), Pistol(s)

-NarrativeIn August 1838, Charles Eyles, manager at Crawford's station on the Gwydir River and two stockmen, James Dunn and William Allen, shot and killed nine Gomeroi people on Ardgowan Island on the Gwydir River, and burnt and buried the bodies in a shallow grave.
-The remains were discovered in February 1839 by two men accompanying Edward Mayne, the Commissioner for Crown Lands in the region (Mayne to Co Sec Thomson, 23-28 Feb 1839, cited in Milliss 1992, p 580-2).
+NarrativeFollowing the Myall Creek massacres Commissioner for Crown Lands, Edward Mayne, was sent to the Gwydir River to investigate the status of the region and specifically the earlier killing of shepherds and sheep at Bowman's station, and at Cox's station.
+While he was there, in August 1838, Charles Eyles, manager at Crawford's station on the Gwydir River and two stockmen, James Dunn and William Allen, shot and killed nine Gomeroi people on Ardgowan Island on the Gwydir River, and burnt and buried the bodies in a shallow grave (Millis, 1992, p 580).
+The remains were discovered in February 1839 by a trooper under Edward Mayne's command and a drover (Mayne to Colonial Secretary, 23-28 Feb 1839, cited in Milliss 1992, p 580-2).
 Eyles disappeared along with Dunn while Allen was sent by Mayne to Muswellbrook for interview by magistrate Edward Denny Day who charged him with murder.
-According to Milliss, Allen was never brought to trial (Milliss 1992, p.678).
+According to Milliss, Allen was never brought to trial (Milliss 1992, p 678).

 Corroboration Rating**